Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The reverse press release

-He went on to found Nest, which Google acquired for $3.2 billion.
+He went on to found Nest, which Google bought for $3.2 billion.

-Before Nest shipped its first thermostat, his team imagined the installation.
+Before Nest shipped, his team pictured the install.

-They pictured a homeowner hunting through drawers for a screwdriver.
+They saw a homeowner digging through drawers for a screwdriver.

-So they put a small $1.50 screwdriver in every box.
+So they dropped a tiny $1.50 screwdriver in every box.

 Reviewers wrote about it.